lsst/rtn-106/index.rst

 ANTARES already has filters that can identify SN candidates.

-GOATS/AEON could schedule follow-up spectra for several, and it's likely at least one could be classified.
+GOATS/AEON could schedule follow-up spectra for several candidates, and it's likely at least one could be classified (e.g., Type I, II, and sub-type).

+In the SN field, classifications are regularly shared by time-domain surveys, and reported to the `Transient Name Server <https://www.wis-tns.org/>`_ to obtain an IAU designation.

 Variable star